Barzal leads Islanders to 5-3 win over Flyers

 The Islanders answered with two goals in the second period.
 Pulock hammered a slap shot past Hart at 4:13 of the middle frame to extend New York’s lead to 4-2.
 Cal Clutterbuck and Adam Pelech assisted on the play.

-Barzal helped the Islanders seize control when he overwhelmed defenseman Samual Morin with his speed.
+Barzal helped the Islanders seize control when he overwhelmed defenseman Samuel Morin with his speed.
 Lee chipped the puck out of the defensive zone, Barzal sped past Morin before sending a wrist shot between Hart’s pads 1:25 after Pulock’s goal, giving the Islanders a 5-2 advantage.

 Elliott made 19 saves in relief of Hart after entering the game at the 8:46 mark of the second.